thegetty/quire-docs/content/about/faq.md

 ## What is the difference between v0 and v1?

-When Quire was first launched in 2016 we used the static-site generator Hugo.
+The first release of Quire (v0) used the static-site generator Hugo.
 However, when we decided to open-source the tool in 2022 we switched to Eleventy as our static-site generator since it was based on JavaScript and that is a more common code language in the cultural heritage sector.
 Publications built with v0 will continue to work and are not deprecated, however,  they may be more difficult to update over time.
 For new users, we recommend using v1 as it is the most stable, reliable, and fully featured version of the tool.

 For more information on what changed between the two versions, please see our [Key Changes in Version](/docs-v1/key-changes/) 1 page.